fallahn/xygine/tutorial/part_3/readme.md

 virtual functions in `System` which may be useful.
 For a full breakdown of these see the xygine documentation or wiki.
-The `System` base class also needs to be constructed with a reference to the active `MessageBus`, so the `BallSystem` will need to take that as a paramter to the constructor.
+The `System` base class also needs to be constructed with a reference to the active `MessageBus`, so the `BallSystem` will need to take that as a parameter to the constructor.

     class BallSystem final : public xy::System
     {